-Video game consoles are expensive for most families, so, understandably, many will have to share between just one.
+Video game consoles are expensive for most families, so, understandably, many will have to share one and create multiple accounts on it.
 Managing multiple accounts on a single PlayStation 4 is relatively stress-free, though it's easy to feel overwhelmed if you're unfamiliar with the process.
 Here are a few tips to get you started.

 Creating multiple accounts

 Before you even begin to set up multiple accounts, you'll need to set up your first one.

 - Select your account on the welcome screen or set up a new account.

 - If setting up a new account, fill out the information as prompted.
 (Email, region, language, date of birth, address, chosen PlayStation Network ID, password, and credit card information.)

 - You must use a different email for each PSN account as you are unable to create multiple PlayStation Network IDs under one email using the same console.

 Either way, at this point, you'll be asked if you want to play as a guest or create a new user.
 You should choose the Create a User option.
 The only time you might ever want to use the Guest option is when you have a friend over for a quick video game session and don't care about saving any data.

 Under Create a User, you're given the choice of skipping the process of creating a new PSN account or hitting next to create one.
 If you skip, you'll be able to quickly set up an account offline attached to your console, though if you're looking to create multiple PSN accounts for different people, I wouldn't recommend this option.
 Simple User IDs like this do not have access to many features such as multiplayer, PlayStation Plus, or the ability to purchase games.
 You'll almost always want to hit "next" and set up a new PSN account if you have multiple members of your family sharing one system.

 The easiest tip here is how to switch users.
 You won't need to manually sign out of your console every time someone else wants to log in.